 This means a driver on a restricted license typically may not drive to social or recreational gatherings or operate a commercial vehicle.

-Restricted licenses are granted by a state administrative agency or a court on a case-by-case basis and are not available in all states.
+The process for restricted licenses is different in each state.
+Typically, restricted licenses are granted by a state administrative agency or a court on a case-by-case basis and are not available in all states.
 If you break any of the restricted license guidelines set by your state, you’ll likely incur more fines, lose your driving privileges altogether, spend additional time with an IID requirement and/or risk potential jail time.

 States with restricted licenses include California, Texas, Washington, Virginia and Iowa.